scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 Science (SIParCS).
 Such programs are quite beneficial for both students and scientific software development teams.
-To exemplify, GeoCAT-examples and GeoCAT-viz in particular has received significant contributions through NCAR's Summer SIParCS in 2020 and 2021 summers (i.e. tens of visualization examples as well as improtant infrastructural changes were made available by our interns).
+To exemplify, GeoCAT-examples and GeoCAT-viz in particular has received significant contributions through SIParCS in 2020 and 2021 summers (i.e. tens of visualization examples as well as important infrastructural changes were made available by our interns) :cite:`ams22craker` :cite:`lincoln2021expanding` :cite:`ams21craker`.
 Furthermore, the team has created three essential and one collaboration project through SIParCS 2022 summer through which advanced geoscientific visualization, unstructured grid visualization and data analysis, Fortran to Python algorithm and code development, as well as GPU optimization for GeoCAT-comp routines will be investigated.